 When individuals are addicted to cocaine, they are unable to control how much they use and will continue to use this substance despite the obvious negative consequences that are going on in their lives as a result of that use.
 Over time, an addiction to cocaine can lead to a number of physical and psychological problems that can have permanent effects on the addict, as well as those around them.
 More specifically, an addiction to cocaine can cause emotional trauma, financial strife, and a wide range of medical complications.
 When individuals are struggling with a cocaine addiction, their ability to successfully function on a daily basis will decline as this drug slowly takes over their life.
-Keeping in mind the sensitive nature of the symptoms that are characteristic of an addiction to cocaine, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.
-If you are struggling with an addiction to cocaine, Cross Creek is here to assist you in gaining an understanding of addiction and to help you learn the tools necessary to maintain a lifetime of recovery.
+Keeping in mind the sensitive nature of the symptoms that are characteristic of an addiction to cocaine, Cross Creek Hospital, a hospital for cocaine addiction treatment in Austin, has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.
+If you are struggling with an addiction to cocaine, Cross Creek Hospital is here to assist you in gaining an understanding of addiction and to help you learn the tools necessary to maintain a lifetime of recovery.

 Helping a Loved One or Family Member Get Treatment

 Cocaine is a powerful substance that can wreak havoc on your loved one’s life if he or she does not get the treatment he or she needs.
 While you may clearly recognize that your loved one needs help, he or she may not be able to see it and will deny that any problem exists.
 For this reason, the responsibility often falls to an addict’s loved ones to give him or her the push needed to get the treatment process started.
 Here are some tips that can help you be of the most support to your loved one: